ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Foundations of Project Management/02 - The project management life cycle and methodologies/02 - Comparing project management methodologies and approaches.md

 ## Overview of Waterfall and Agile
 - **Overview of Waterfall and Agile**
 	- **Waterfall**
+		- **Info**
 			- Sequential ordering of phases
 			- Complete one at a time, down the line
 				- Like a waterfall starting at the top of the mountain to the bottom
 			- Linear approach
 			- First used in physical engineering disciplines
 				- Such as manufacturing and construction
 			- Then used in software engineering projects as well
 			- Used a lot currently
 				- In product feature design
 				- Application design
 			- Event planning and retail also use Waterfall
 			- Waterfall styles all follow an ordered set of steps that are directly linked to clearly defined expectations, resources and goals (that are not likely to change)
 		- **Phases**
 			- Initiating
 			- Planning